osp/osp.tools.browser/README.md

 The aim is to lay out printed documents within a web browser.
 We built our own webkit browser in order to have a faster browser and good typography (weirdly, the bearings and kernings can be weird in certain webkit browsers).

+Before the compilation for ubuntu users install qt5-default and libqt5webkit5-dev.

 How to compile
 --------------

     cd WebkitApp
     make